Skip to content

 The refund’s status transitions as follows:

-Customer submits bank account details, and Stripe begins processing the refund | pending |
+Customer submits bank account details, and Stripe begins processing the refundpending

-Refund is expected to arrive in customer’s bank | succeeded |
+Refund is expected to arrive in customer’s banksucceeded

-Customer’s bank returns the funds back to Stripe | requires_ |
+Customer’s bank returns the funds back to Striperequires_action

-Refund is in requires_ 45 days after creation | failed |
+Refund is in requires_action 45 days after creationfailed

-Refund is canceled from a requires_ state | canceled |
+Refund is canceled from a requires_action statecanceled

-.
+If the customer’s bank can’t successfully complete the transfer, the funds are returned to Stripe and the refund transitions to requires_action.
 This can happen if the account holder’s name doesn’t match what the recipient bank has on file or if the provided bank account number has a typo.
 In these cases, Stripe emails the customer to inform them of the failure and to request that they resubmit their bank account details.

-and the refund.failed event is sent.
-This means that Stripe is unable to process the refund, and you must return the funds to your customer outside of Stripe.
+If your customer doesn’t provide their bank account details within 45 days, the refund’s status transitions to failed and we send the refund.failed event.
+This means that Stripe can’t process the refund, and you must return the funds to your customer outside of Stripe.

 The instructions_email field on the refund is the email that the refund was sent to.
 While a refund is waiting for a response from the customer, details of the email sent to the customer can also be found under the next_action.display_details.email_sent field on the refund.